 It is the responsibility of each library member to manage all library transactions on their membership account, including returning items by the due date.

-Overdue items may result in suspension of access to loans and/or fines.
+Overdue items will result in suspension of access to loans.
+Long overdue items will result in the accrual of fines.

 5.7 Damaged, destroyed, missing parts or lost items